splunk/public-o11y-docs/rum/rum-scenario-library/spa-custom-event.rst

     * Detectors

 3. Kai opens Tag Spotlight to look at route changes by selecting :strong:`see all` in the :strong:`Page views/Route changes` metric.
-The following image shows an example set of URLs for the Page views/Route changes metric in RUM.
+The following image shows an example set of URLs for the page view and route change metric in RUM.

     ..  image:: /_images/rum/pageview-routechange.png
         :width: 80%
         :alt: This image shows the Page Views/Route Changes metric in RUM.

-4. To explore a specific session, Kai opens :strong:`User sessions`.
+4. To explore individual sessions, Kai opens :strong:`User sessions`.

 Create a custom event to measure user engagement on blog posts
 =================================================================